Autophagy and neurodegeneration

 Biography

 David Rubinsztein is Professor of Molecular Neurogenetics and a UK Dementia Research Institute Group Leader at the University of Cambridge.
 He is Deputy Director of the Cambridge Institute for Medical Research.
 Dr. Rubinsztein earned his MB ChB, BSc(Med), and PhD degrees from University of Cape Town.
 He came to Cambridge in 1993 as a Senior Registrar in genetic pathology.
 His research is focused in the field of autophagy, particularly in the context of neurodegenerative diseases.
 His laboratory pioneered the strategy of autophagy upregulation as a possible therapeutic approach in various neurodegenerative diseases, and has identified drugs and novel pathways that may be exploited for this objective.
 He has made contributions that reveal the relevance of autophagy defects as a disease mechanism and to the basic cell biology of this important catabolic process.
 Rubinsztein was elected Fellow of the Academy of Medical Sciences (2004), EMBO member (2011), Fellow of the Royal Society (2017) and Member of Academia Europaea (2022).
-He was awarded the Graham Bull Prize (2007), Thudichum Medal (2017), Roger de Spoelberch prize (2017) and the Goudie Medal (2020).
-He was identified as a Clarivates Analytics Highly Cited Researcher (2018, 2019, 2020, 2021, 2022).
+He was awarded the Graham Bull Prize (2007), Thudichum Medal (2017), Roger de Spoelberch prize (2017), the Goudie Medal (2020) and 2024 Movement Disorders Research Award from the American Academy of Neurology.
+He was identified as a Clarivates Analytics Highly Cited Researcher (2018, 2019, 2020, 2021, 2022 and 2023).

 Research